 Announcements in appropriate places

-This can range from an announcement from the pulpit by a clergyman to a recorded message on a tape loop in the local shopping mall.
+This can range from an announcement from the pulpit by a clergyman to a recorded message on a video loop in the local shopping mall.

 Outreach through agencies, organizations, religious centers, and other community hubs